-It is not every industry that gets to celebrate its own special day internationally, but the facilities management industry does so every May with World FM Day.
+It is not every industry that gets to celebrate its own special day internationally, but the facility services management industry does so every May with World FM Day.

-According to the Melbourne-based Global Facility Management Association, or Global FM, a worldwide federation of facilities management associations, facilities management is a $1.65 trillion global industry with 65,000 professional and industry participants.
+According to the Melbourne-based Global Facility Services Management Association, or Global FM, a worldwide federation of facility services management associations, facility services management is a $1.65 trillion global industry with 65,000 professional and industry participants.

 World FM Day was initiated in 2010 to “raise the profile of facilities managers and highlight their important work in ensuring the health, safety, productivity and wellbeing of everyone who utilises the built environment”.

-Ben Bayot, pictured below, a 20-year industry veteran, has seen facilities management mature as a management profession and service providers move from a transactional business model to one that mirrors the ethos, disciplines and values of their corporate and public sector clients.
+Ben Bayot, pictured below, a 20-year industry veteran, has seen facility services management mature as a management profession and service providers move from a transactional business model to one that mirrors the ethos, disciplines and values of their corporate and public sector clients.

 For the past six years Bayot has been CEO of Sydney-based Facilities First, one of Australia’s fastest-growing cleaning and maintenance services companies.